marybethhunter/nextjs-charlie-app/README.md

-# Charlie's Custom Applications List
+# Charlie's Custom Applications List - Deployed Version

 Hi, Charlie!
-I have created this README for you to easily run this project locally and deploy it to Vercel.
+I have created this README for you to easily run this project locally.

 ## Project setup